 In daily life, to know how to preserve tea, one must first understand what damages it.
 Only then can one know how to store it to avoid such damage.
 Different types of tea have different characteristics and are damaged in different ways and to varying degrees, so the methods and requirements for their storage also differ.

-Many people do not know how to store after opening it, which can lead to the tea going bad or losing its flavor.
+Many people do not know how to store green tea after opening it, which can lead to the tea going bad or losing its flavor.
 Under normal circumstances, green tea can be stored at room temperature for about a year; however, once opened, it should be transferred into an airtight container and used within two months if possible.
 Since green tea is prone to absorbing moisture, even unopened tea stored for too long will lose its aroma, so it should be brewed while fresh.
 Here are some key taboos to remember when storing green tea:

 The Five Taboos of Storing Green Tea